Megaxx07/Quant/README.md

 # Quant
+Study from youtuber QuantPy.
+Practiced by myself.
-Till now, all tasks are learned from youtube QuantPy and practiced by myself, also I added some notes to help me understand easier.
+Added some notes to help me understand better.